 We currently offer a Masterclass where you can gain advanced insights into how to treat a gummy smile using botox.

-This full-day event is a strictly-limited intimate gathering of experienced aesthetic practitioners.
-This allows for maximum interaction between students and the trainer, as well as an environment conducive to enhanced learning.
-You can ask questions throughout and see how a true specialist approaches each area of their practice to then inform your own.
+This full-day Masterclass is a strictly-limited, small-group experience at our London campus.
+By minimising the number of participants, we allow for maximum interaction between you and the trainers, as well as an environment conducive to enhanced learning.
+You can ask questions throughout and see how a true specialist approaches this area of their practice to then inform your own.

 After learning about the theory of a number of treatments and techniques, you’ll observe treatment demonstrations by one of our most senior clinical trainers.
 Please note that there are many treatments discussed during the theoretical element, including Russian Lips, however, these are not administered as live treatments on the day.